 Avoiding Qualifying Races

-Each year Henley Royal Regatta is oversubscribed for the majority of the twenty events, particularly for the Club, Student and Junior events.
-Typically around 500 crews enter the Regatta and this number must be reduced to around 310 for the Draw.
-This means that 270 crews each year are required to race in the Qualifying Races.
+Each year Henley Royal Regatta is oversubscribed for the majority of the 23 events, particularly for the Club, Student and Junior events.
+Typically around 550 crews enter the Regatta and this number must be reduced to around 310 for the Draw.
+This means that approximately 270 crews each year are required to race in the Qualifying Races.

 The Stewards gather information from the results of the major Head Races during the winter and then from the major Regattas during the spring and through to the closing date for entries in June.
 However, with over 120 Head Races and over 90 Regattas being held in these periods, it is not realistic to try to assimilate all of the thousands of results into one database.
 Indeed, with all the crew changes (personnel and boat type!) that take place between March and June it would be completely pointless to try to assemble such a database.